StarRocks/starrocks/docs/ecosystem_release/kafka_connector.md

 **Features:**

 - Supports loading CSV, JSON, Avro, and Protobuf data.
-- Supports loading data from a self-managed Apache Kafka cluster or the Confluent platform.
+- Supports loading data from a self-managed Apache Kafka cluster or the Confluent cloud.